kubernetes-retired/heapster/docs/sink-configuration.md

 ### Riemann
 This sink supports metrics only.
-To use the reimann sink add the following flag:
+To use the Riemann sink add the following flag:

 	--sink="riemann:<RIEMANN_SERVER_URL>[?<OPTIONS>]"

 The following options are available:

-* `ttl` - TTL for writes to Riemann.
+* `ttl` - TTL for writing to Riemann.
 Default: `60 seconds`
 * `state` - FIXME.
 Default: `""`
 * `tags` - FIXME.
 Default. `none`
 * `storeEvents` - Control storage of events.
 Default: `true`

 ### Elasticsearch
 This sink supports monitoring metrics and events.
-To use the ElasticSearch sink add the following flag:
+To use the Elasticsearch sink add the following flag:
 ```
     --sink=elasticsearch:<ES_SERVER_URL>[?<OPTIONS>]
 ```
-Normally an ElasticSearch cluster has multiple nodes or a proxy, so these need to be configured for the ElasticSearch sink.
+Normally an Elasticsearch cluster has multiple nodes or a proxy, so these need to be configured for the Elasticsearch sink.
 To do this, you can set `ES_SERVER_URL` to a dummy value, and use the `?nodes=` query value for each additional node in the cluster.
 For example:
 ```